ptichko/ptichko.github.io/_posts/2020-06-10-R-Function-To-Calculate-Summary-Statistics-By-Factor-Levels.md

 head(df)
 ```

-We can easily summarize the amount of CO2 consumed for each combination of the Plant and Type factors by using group_by_summary_stats().
-To do so, call group_by_summary_stats(), first passing through the data frame, then the name of the dependent variable, and finally the names of any factors.
+We can easily summarize the uptake of CO2 for each combination of the Plant and Type factors by using group_by_summary_stats().
+To do so, call group_by_summary_stats(), first passing through the data frame (df), then the name of the dependent variable (uptake), and finally the names of any factors (Type, Plant).
 **Note:** Because of the way dplyr works, you must pass through the names of your variables **without** quotation marks:

 ```
 group_by_summary_stats(df, uptake, Type, Plant)
 ```

-The output of group_by_summary_stats() is a table that summarizes the Amount of C02 consumed for each combination of the levels within the Type and Plant factors:
+The output of group_by_summary_stats() is a table that summarizes the uptake of C02 consumed for each combination of the levels within the Type and Plant factors:

 ```
 # Groups:   Type [2]